-Diego Joshua Lopez of Ordrslip, center, speaks to attendees of the app's demo day this week.
+Diego Joshua Lopez of Ordrslip, center, speaks to attendees of the app's demo day in 2018.

 Written by Donald A. Promnitz

 A Fresno tech startup has announced a partnership with Square, Inc. to help eateries across America access mobile technology.

 The Ordrslip team announced Tuesday that their app would be available in the Square App Marketplace on Nov.
 1. Ordrslip celebrated the partnership by inviting local eateries to their home at Bitwise Industries to check out the app and try it for themselves.

 Started last year, Ordrslip is a software as a service (SaaS) app that allows restaurants to operate custom mobile ordering apps and manage them from the Square sales device.
 Initially attracting customers in the Central Valley, Ordrslip has also found its way into establishments across the country.
 One user of Ordrslip is Carlo’s Bake Shop in New Jersey, which gained fame as the bakery at the center of the TLC reality show “Cake Boss.”

 “It allows the smaller, quick-service restaurants to compete better with the larger chains that can afford maybe tens of thousands of dollars to put towards a mobile app,” said Miguel Alarcon, product manager of Ordrslip.
 “Whereas our subscription fees are much more affordable for a smaller restaurant to be as competitive with those mobile orders.”